arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ### 5

 Our smart lighting still has some problems, however; the Pico is run from USB, which gives it a maximum of 3.3 V and (more importantly) 500 mA (half an amp).
 Components run at certain voltages, so the Pico pushes 3.3 V (and we reduce it with resistors if needed), but the current (amps) is the payload.
 A component such as an LED will draw as much current as it needs to operate, and if it can't get enough, then it won't operate.
-The Pico already uses a chunk of the available current and the Pico Explorer board will use a chunk more—meaning that we are not going to have a tremendous amount of current left to run our LEDs.
+The Pico already uses a chunk of the available current and the Pico Explorer board will use a chunk moreï¿½meaning that we are not going to have a tremendous amount of current left to run our LEDs.

-We can use a transistor—one of the most important inventions of the 20th century—to allow us to connect up our LEDs to an external power supply.
+We can use a transistorï¿½one of the most important inventions of the 20th centuryï¿½to allow us to connect up our LEDs to an external power supply.
 In this project we are using an NPN transistor, coded PN2222A.
 A transistor joins an external power supply running through its collector pin, via anything it needs to power, and back to ground via its emitter pin.
 Normally this circuit is disconnected but if it receives a small current on its base pin it will make the connection and allow the (larger) power to flow.
 This means we can power an external LED from an external power source when the Pico tells us to, but without using lots of the current available to the Pico from the USB connection.

 In this case we will use a 9 V battery for the external power source.
 Connect the red wire (positive) from the 9 V battery clip to the anode (long) leg of another external LED, and the cathode (short) leg of the LED via a resistor to the collector pin of the transistor.
 The resistor value should really be calculated but you can search for "normal" ranges on the Internet.
 An ultrabright blue LED will need about 290 O so we used 470 O to be safe on our normal green LED.
 If you don't have a high enough value, you can connect multiple lower values (such as 2 x 200 O resistors) together end to end.
 ___